 Conclusion on Agile ABAP Development and Data Conversions

 Even with newly packaged Scrum, Agile, or other methods, on an SAP project there are so many moving parts and work streams to coordinate that there is no substitute for a good waterfall project approach.
 Using “Agile-like” methods for the ABAP development or data conversions is not a substitute for good project management either.
 Done properly this approach can work well as long as it is carefully managed along with the rest of the work streams.

-- prototyping model for erp system
+- prototyping erp purpose

-- managing erp projects
+- scrum for erp projects